 He who sleeps does not sin.
 This is a common phrase, but the strangest things happen to us when we sleep.

-So what about this strange sleeping behaviour, which is also known as Somniloquy.
+So what about this strange sleeping behavior, which is also known as Somniloquy.

-Somniloquy (also: Somniloquia, Somnilo punishment) means talking or speaking during sleep, which is sometimes referred to as sleep speaking.
-The Solmniloquy belongs to the group of parasomnias (disorders that lead to unusual behavior at night) such as bed-wetting, grinding teeth or sleepwalking.
+Somniloquy (also: Somniloquy, Somnilo punishment) means talking or speaking during sleep, which is sometimes referred to as sleep speaking.
+The Somniloquy belongs to the group of parasomnias (disorders that lead to unusual behavior at night) such as bed-wetting, grinding teeth or sleepwalking.
 However, it is less of a real sleep disorder and more of a behavioral problem that occurs during sleep.

 People who suffer from somniloquy speak or make noises during sleep without being aware of it.

 Some are even able to hold a conversation while others only groan or express different sounds.

 The causes are not really known to mankind.
 Speaking can occur in people with high stress levels or with completely healthy individuals.

 However, if you have a fever, alcohol consumption or take certain medications might lead to somniloquy.
 Also a lack of sleep or just restlessness during the night can cause it as well.

 We don't know what causes it, but if it runs in your family, the tendency is high that you have or will develop it as well.